Why go to grad school? Well, for one, physics is awesome! Also, you even get paid a salary for being there!

 - check out employment opportunities related to physics

-- speak to your advisors about options
+- speak to your advisors about options that may help beef up your resume

 - Programs abroad